-- General tab for defining basic parameters of the group. - Advanced tab for defining timeout parameters for the group. - 3.
-Fill in the General tab, as follows: - a.
-In the Name field, specify a name for the ICAP Service Group. - In the Method field, select the mode in which the ICAP protocol works.
-Note: Currently, only one mode is supported. - REQMOD Request Modification.
+- General tab for defining basic parameters of the group. - Health Check tab for defining timeout parameters for the group. - 3.
+Complete the General tab, as follows: - a.
+In the Name field, specify a name for the ICAP Service Group.

+- In the Method field, select the mode in which the ICAP protocol works. - REQMOD Request Modification.
 This mode processes the Client request to a distant server while it is being sent to the internet, that is, before it reaches the internet.
-An example of Request Modification is a Data Leakage Prevention (DLP) server that scans all outgoing requests and enforces the organizations DLP policy.

-- c.
-In the Load Balancing Algorithm field, select the type of algorithm that should be used for distributing the load.
-Note: Currently, only one algorithm is supported. - Round Robin Distributes the load between servers sequentially in a circular pattern. - d.
+An example of a service in this mode is a DLP (Data Leakage Prevention) scan. - RESPMOD Response Modification.
+This mode processes the response from a distant server before it reaches the Client.
+An example of a service in this mode is an Anti-Virus scan. - c.
+In the Load Balancing Algorithms field, select the type of algorithm that should be used for distributing the load.

+Note: Currently, only one algorithm is supported.

+- Round Robin Distributes the load between servers sequentially in a circular pattern. - 4.
+Complete the Health Check tab, as follows: - a.
 In the Health Check URL field, specify the URL to which the SWG scanner sends health check requests through the ICAP Service to ensure that the ICAP Service server is alive, or up and running.